cranjesh/images-test/TheSoldiersLegacyThorough.md

 I caught myself nodding slightly.

-William's tone was rational, almost persuasive.
-There was a quiet certainty to the way he spoke—not wild anger, but careful calculation.

-"Katherine may think she's secured her future," he continued, swirling the brandy in his glass, "but she'll soon discover the estate obeys more than a single will.
-If she continues to meddle, I'll see to it that her good fortune is short-lived."
+William swirled the brandy in his glass, a calculating look in his eyes.
+"Katherine's future isn't as secure as she thinks.
+The estate… it has other claimants."
+He paused, a subtle threat in his voice.
+"And I won't be denied."

 Something in his phrasing made me uneasy.